linamandla96/mango_market/readme.md

 # The mango market

-The Mango market stalls are regularly running a mango specials.
+The Mango market stalls are regularly running mango specials.
 Help your friend Vusi to purchase mangos  on special for his fruit and veg shop.
-With the factory function in `mango-shopper.js` create a web application that will help Vusi to see which mangos that are on special.
+With the factory function in `mango-shopper.js` create a web application that will help Vusi to see which mangos are on special.

 Use the sql script in `sql/tables.sql` to create the required tables in your local database.